Bootstrap Based Inference for Sparse High-Dimensional Time Series Models: Bootstrap Based Inference for Sparse Vector Autoregressions

-The above set of hypotheses allow for testing for groups of zero elements in the coefficient matrices $A^{s}$ and/or in the off-diagonal elements of the covariance matrix $ \Sigma_\eps$.
-Notice that a zero off-diagonal element $ \Sigma_{\eps; i j} $ implies the absence of a direct simultaneous influence between the random variables $ X_{t;j}$ and $ X_{t;i}$.
-Finally, we stress here the fact, that in the following we assume that the restriction on the parameter space imposed by the above null hypothesis $H_0$, respectively the above alternative hypothesis $H_1$, do not violate the causality of the underlying VAR model (\ref{eq.var}), that is, the condition $\det(\mathcal{A}(z))\not =0$ for all $z \leq 1$.
+We assume in the following that the restrictions on the parameter space imposed by the above null and alternative hypotheses, do not violate the causality of the underlying VAR($d$) model, that is, we assume that the condition $\det(\mathcal{A}(z))\not =0$ for all $z \leq 1$, is satisfied under $H_0$ and under $H_1$.